dalibo/sqlserver2pgsql/README.md

 `-pp` : postgresql port
 `-pu` : postgresql username
 `-pw` : postgresql password
-`-pforce_ssl` : force a SSL connection to your PostgreSQL database. ssl=on should be set on the PostgreSQL server `-f`  : the SQL Server structure dump file -ignore_errors : ignore insert errors (not advised, you'll need to examine kettle's logs, and it will be slower)
+`-sforce_ssl` : force a SSL connection to your SQL Server database.
+Required if ForceEncryption option is set to 'Yes' `-pforce_ssl` : force a SSL connection to your PostgreSQL database. ssl=on should be set on the PostgreSQL server `-f`  : the SQL Server structure dump file -ignore_errors : ignore insert errors (not advised, you'll need to examine kettle's logs, and it will be slower)